Cecilapp/theme-hyde/README.md

 ## Usage

-Add the following line in your `config.yml` configuration file:
+Add the following line in your `config.yml` file:

 ```yaml
 theme: hyde